thebaldgeek/thebaldgeek.github.io/C-Band.md

 4. Buy a feed (LNB), LNB power supply, some TV grade coax cable, SDR, computer.
 5. Get some planes on a map for a few hours a day.
 6. Get aircraft ACARS messages.
-7. Move the dish twice a day (for example, once before work, once after work).
+7. Move the dish twice a day (for example, once in the morning, once in the evening).
 Get a feel for where you need to point the dish for each part of the satellite orbit, ie, top and bottom.
-8. When you are sick of retuning your SDR frequencies for hot/cold (ie, day/night) cycles, buy a GPSDO and modify the LNB so you no longer have re-tune the SDR frequencies.
-Or ensure you buy an external LO LNB from the start and never have this issue.
+8. Tweak your LNB to dish alignment slowly over time.
 9. When you are sick of manually moving the dish, put a linear motor on it to track the satellite automatically.
 10. Done.
 Sit back and enjoy the data.
 (Be aware, this last step could take many many months to get to - no, not kidding).

 ## Dish size matters.
 You will need the space for a minimum of a 6ish foot (2.4 meter) dish.
-Some people will tell you that you can get away with a smaller dish, but the signal is going be so marginal that its hard to justify the time and money to setup something that will only bearly work or will be frustrating to use.
+Some people will tell you that you can get away with a smaller dish, but the signal is going be so marginal that its hard to justify the time and money to setup something that will only barely work or will be frustrating to use.
 You may even end up either giving up, or buying a bigger dish, ie spending needless money and time on the smaller dish.
 I also feel that most people will want a large enough dish so that _all_ signals from the satellite can be recovered around the clock.
 If you are close to the equator (ie, under the satellite) then yes, perhaps something smaller might work.
 Do your research, ask lots of questions from those that insist a smaller dish will 'work just fine', qualify their data quality.
 Be sure and read this entire page before making the final decision of the final dish size, there are _three_ types of AERO Data from C-Band (10500, 1200 and 8400) and most people with smaller dishes only can pick up one (10500), they dismiss the other two with a wave of the hand 'There is nothing interesting using those weaker signals' ...
 You need to make that decision, not them ....
+If you are mostly interested in military or small bizjet data, trust me, you are GOING to want to pick up ALL the 1200 data.
+If you are interested in hearing audio from the cockpit, you are going to want a big dish to be able to decode that data.

 Having free and easy physical access to the dish is also important, you will be spending a _lot_ of time working on it and adjusting it for the setup / commissioning period at all hours of the day and night.
 If it is on a roof where access is uncomfortable or dangerous in the dark, that is a no-go in my mind.
 You will need also run a coax and a few command and control cables to the dish and lastly some sort of power outlet or stable low voltage outlet will be required somewhat close to the dish.